tomas-fryza/vhdl-labs/lab5-counter/README.md

 3. Copy design source file `bin2seg.vhd` from the previous lab to `YOUR-PROJECT-FOLDER/counter.srcs/sources_1/new/` folder and add it to the project.

-4. Use component declaration and instantiation of `simple_counter`, `clock_enable`, and `bin2seg`, and define the top-level architecture as follows.
+4. Use component declaration and instantiation of `counter`, `clock_en`, and `bin2seg`, and define the top-level architecture as follows.

    ```vhdl
    architecture behavioral of top_level is